 - Carpet and flooring

 - Roofing replacement including gutters and downspouts

 - Energy-efficient home improvements

 In short, you can’t do anything structural (move load-bearing walls, add rooms) or change the footprint of the home.

 So why choose the Limited 203k option?
-Because more lenders offer it than the full 203k.
-And, it’s a much simpler process than the standard option.Verify your 203k loan program eligibility (Apr 21st, 2019)
+Because more lenders offer it than the full 203k standard loan.
+And, it’s a much simpler approval process, too.

-With this option, you can do just about anything you want to the home, except non-permanent changes or adding luxury amenities.
+With the standard FHA 203k loan, you can do just about anything you want to the home, except non-permanent changes or adding luxury amenities.

 - Structural alterations

 - Converting a single-family home into a 2-, 3-, or 4-unit home, or vice versa

 - Moving the house to a different site